Home » Symptoms » Dog Symptoms A-Z » Pacing on Hind Limbs

 -

 Is pacing on hind limbs in dogs always a sign of pain?
 Not necessarily.
-It can also indicate neurological problems, stressStress refers to the state of an organism reacting to external stimuli or demands.
+It may also indicate neurological problems, stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., or even boredom.
 An accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. requires a veterinary examination.

 -